 In infancy you can observe an explosive growth.
-A lot of researchers focus on this age group.
+Many researchers focus on this age group.
 Think about studies aimed at learning more about speech behavior, maternal sensitivity, or learning behavior in infancy.